natalieagus/50002/docs/Software/p_asyncio.md

 | Printer | 0.4 |3 | 1

 {: .note-title}
-> Sample Explanation
+> Period
 >
+> The value of "period" indicates how often each device will trigger an async interrupt.
+>
-> The keyboard will throw an interrupt once every 10ms (or 1000 times per second).
+> For instance, the keyboard will throw an interrupt once every 10ms (or 1000 times per second).
 It has to be **serviced** within 3ms from the time the interrupt occurs, and it requires 0.8ms for the CPU to service the request.
 The same idea works for Disk and Printer.

 ### Case 1: Without scheduling